wc31415/DATA.602/Course.Project/README.md

 * Emissions Reduction - measured in pounds per year (lbs/yr)
 * Trees - number of trees planted that would be the equivalent of the greenhouse gas reduction

+This map displays summaries for zip codes in Brooklyn for potential greenhouse gas (GHG) emissions reductions if rooftop photovoltaic solar energy systems were installed.

+It also displays which zip code has the highest concentration of GHG emissions, the highest GHG emissions reduction potential (by proportion), the highest GHG emissions reduction potential (by number), the highest energy production potential from rooftop photovoltaic systems, and the highest savings potential from energy production.